What Is Content Strategy? + How to Create Yours

 Update the strategy periodically to account for new products, customer segmentation, efforts to brand or rebrand your business, and other areas of business growth.

-Online courses like the Content Strategy for Professionals Specialisation and the Google Digital Marketing & E-commerce Professional Certificate can be great ways to learn about content marketing, build digital marketing skills, and explore career options.
-Some skills you can gain as you work through the programme include search engine optimisation, customer awareness, and marketing analytics.
+Taking online courses like the Content Strategy for Professionals Specialization and the Google Digital Marketing & E-Commerce Professional Certificate can be a great way to learn about content marketing, build digital marketing skills, and explore career options.

-Most companies worldwide have a content marketing strategy—97 per cent of global companies say they have one 1.

-Many companies have roles that use content strategy for their business.
-Here are a few jobs that rely on content strategy:

 Editorial Team